 - Keeping occupants warm on the coldest days and nights

-- Operating safely so that all fumes go where there supposed to
+- Operating safely so that all fumes go where they’re supposed to

 Some final steps are needed to get this right.
 And it’s just amazing how few HVAC companies bother to take them after installing a new system.